 So Baby is ready for crawling, but is your home ready for a crawling Baby?
 Baby-proofing for a newborn is one thing, but making sure your home is safe for a crawling little rugrat is something totally different.

 You may have already covered things like plugging up electrical outlets, using child latches on kitchen and bathroom cupboards that hold potentially hazardous substances, and moving cords Baby could get tangled up in out of reach, but that might have been months ago.
-Now that Baby has grown taller and stronger and extended her reach since your first baby-proofing happened, it can’t hurt to go through and make sure all earlier efforts are still going strong.
+Now that Baby has grown taller and stronger and extended his reach since your first baby-proofing happened, it can’t hurt to go through and make sure all earlier efforts are still going strong.

 Secured for security

 Now that Baby is mobile, there’s a chance that anything potentially climb-able will be climbed: bookshelves, dressers, cabinets, even the TVs that live on top of those bookshelves, dressers and cabinets.
 Now is your chance to secure these structures to the wall (yes, even the TVs).

 Fire and water

 Burns and drowning are some of the biggest dangers to Baby at this age.
 Baby gates in doorways are good for keeping Baby out of hot-spots for heat and water like the kitchen and bathroom without supervision, but an unattended mop bucket or uncovered, working heating grate, or even a hot cup of coffee can cause just as much trouble.

 With Baby just starting to be mobile, they may not always be too steady on their feet (or hands, or whatever combination of body-parts they start using to pull themself around with), which means the stability of the floor is going to mean a lot to them.
 Non-slip mats under throw rugs can stand in the way of some nasty tumbles, and so can making sure floorboards and carpeting are all secured and even.